ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ly required as it
- e e e te
-this not probably the case in
-ave shown that near.
-o inorganic matter con­
-cane itself is phosphate of
-a fourth silica.a The
-of this fact must assuredly
-every mind the probable cause
-In the continued culture of
-upon the same lands, as of every.
-svstem of rotation.
-of manure, is essen.
-has been intims
- kinds specially indicated.
-the phosphates
- ertent are contained in
-alluvial soils of the Missis-
-y nature, and its
-caed

-a consideral

-  e ee

-e w
-e

-MeDICAL USE oF SAET.
-In many ca-
-ses of disordered stomach, a tonsnoenfiil
-ses of disordered stomach, a teaspoonfel
 internal aching, termed cholic, add a tea­
 spoonful of salt to a pint of cold-water;
 drink it and go to bed; it is one of the